ga4gh/drs-test-a-thon/step_1_deploy_starter_kit_drs/DEPLOY_SK_DRS.md

 **Expected Response Status Code:** 200

-## 8. Execute the DRS Compliance Suite on the Starter Kit
+## 8. Proceed to step 2 to execute the DRS Compliance Suite on the Starter Kit
 Refer to the instructions provided [here](../step_2_run_drs_cs_on_sk_drs/RUN_DRS_CS_ON_SK_DRS.md).

 ---